I expect this post to make some people mad.

 So what’s my point?
 When we do not expose ourselves to certain things, we do not develop the ability to cope with them.
 As we insulate ourselves, we become weaker, not stronger.

-This phenomena has also reached our churches.
+This phenomenon has also reached our churches.

 We have coddled our traditional views so tightly that anything outside the norm is deemed as dangerous, wrong, and written off.
 In Christendom, we tend to take things a step further by appending additional labels such as wicked, evil, demonic, and so forth.